irfanalmsyah/Ilkomerz58-Menfess/readme.md

 # ilkomerz58-menfess
-Bot was made to forward your direct message to the bot to your specified channel in a server.
+This bot was made to forward your direct message to your specified channel in a server.

 Credit:
  - freecodecamp.org